top of page

 14. Managing efficient preparation and execution ·

-15. Managing and minimizing emergent work ·
+15. Managing and minimising emergent work ·

 16. Management safety ·

-17. Achieving a smooth and leak free start up ·
+17. Achieving a smooth and leak-free start-up ·

 18. Performance reporting, cost monitoring and lessons learnt